CorporateGuuu/MDTSLive/AUTH_SETUP_README.md

 ## License

-This authentication system is part of the Nexus Tech Hub website and follows the same licensing terms.
+This authentication system is part of the Midas Technical Solutions website and follows the same licensing terms.